 Objectives

+• For staff to be positive role models to all children.
+This will be shown by practitioners joining in all physical activity; from dancing inside to splashing in the muddy puddles.
 To joining in fine motor activities and providing resources for all developmental stages.
 As a setting, we would expect this to be done energetically and encouraging children to join in and praising their efforts.
 Physical activity can be planned by an adult or spontaneous from a child’s interest/lead.

 Ethos and environment

-As a child care provider I have given thought to how indoor and outdoor spaces can support and enhance children’s experience and opportunity for active play and allow children to move freely between both environments.
+As a child care provider we have given thought to how indoor and outdoor spaces can support and enhance children’s experience and opportunity for active play and allow children to move freely between both environments.
 Our routine and development of staff ensures that we operate a free flow environment, that we have opportunities to dance, sing and explore movement as a whole group and individually on the movement area (following DMP ethos).
 We ensure the environment is also rich in opportunities to develop fine motor skills and ensure equipment is varied to meet all developmental needs.
 But adults offer support to encourage children to develop their skills with harder equipment (i.e normal scissors, bikes with pedals, smaller balls).

 Resource provision and facilities